 Will this method work with older versions of Skeinforge?

-Cautiously, yes.
-For the older versions of Skeinforge, the only ways to adjust the realized line width is changing the feed rate relatively to the flow rate or messing directly with *e steps per mm*. ... (there is no point to stick to the older versions anyway. why bother?)
+> Cautiously, yes.
+For the older versions of Skeinforge, the ways to adjust the realized line width is limited to "changing the feed rate relatively to the flow rate" or "messing directly with *e steps per mm*". ... (there is no point to stick to the older versions anyway. why bother?)